Introduction

 This is because it was not created as an introductory video for a tourist spot, but as an "entrance to experience the atmosphere of Naoshima."

-Naoshima has many quiet places that are not listed in guidebooks.
+Naoshima has many quiet spots that aren't mentioned in guidebooks.

 In my Airbnb experience (Naoshima Course), I want you to experience its quiet charm as you walk with me